MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 -	**Supported environment types:** Production and sandbox only.
 -	**Not Supported:** Default, developer, trial, and teams environment types and Government Community Cloud (GCC) to public clouds or vice versa.
 -	Components not fully supported include canvas apps, custom pages, Power Automate, Power Apps, Microsoft Copilot Studio, Dynamics 365 Customer voice, Omnichannel for Customer Service, component library, Power Apps Checker App, and Café X.
--	Once users are created and configured, you must generate a mapping file, which is described later in this article.
+-	Once users are created and configured, you must [create a mapping file](#create-user-mapping-file), which is described later in this article.
 -	If the mapped user has a mailbox in the destination tenant, then the mailbox is automatically configured during the migration.
 For all other users, you'll need to reconfigure the mailbox.
   -	If the same mailbox is used in the target tenant, `test@microsoft.com`, then the mailbox is used by default.
 Before the tenant-to-tenant migration, customers need to migrate and configure their mailboxes on the target tenant.
   -	If you're using the default onmicrosoft domain, `test@sourcecompanyname.onmicrosoft.com`, the post migration domain name is changed